gvwilson/sensibleadventures/litany.md

 Robbie shook his head.
 "No.
-Your technology is still too primitive.
+Your technology is still too primitive to commit self-replication."
-We believe the machines' progenitors are created five centuries hence.
+His tone of voice placed the word somewhere between cannibalism and incest.
-But the network begins here,
+"We believe the machines' progenitors are created five centuries hence.
-and so do many of the things the machines create.
+But the network through which the communicate originates here, as do many of the things they create.
 There are flying ships and zombies and ray guns, all of them taken from the stories of this era and an improbable number taken from *your* work.
 We do not understand how that is possble."

-The distaste in Robbie's voice when he said "ray guns" almost made George giggle.
+The distaste in Robbie's voice when he said "ray guns" almost matched that for "self-replication".
-Whoever or whatever this was in his brother's body, it clearly didn't like mysteries.
+Whoever or whatever was in his brother's body, it clearly didn't like mysteries.
 "So if it's my work you're interested in, not his,